uaqq/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/COPY.html.md

 ENCODING
 :   Specifies that the file is encoded in the encoding\_name.
 If this option is omitted, the current client encoding is used.
 See the Notes below for more details.

-ON SEGMENT
+ON_SEGMENT
 :   Specify individual, segment data files on the segment hosts.
 Each file contains the table data that is managed by the primary segment instance.
-For example, when copying data to files from a table with a `COPY TO...ON SEGMENT` command, the command creates a file on the segment host for each segment instance on the host.
+For example, when copying data to files from a table with a `COPY TO...
+WITH (ON_SEGMENT)` command, the command creates a file on the segment host for each segment instance on the host.
 Each file contains the table data that is managed by the segment instance.

 :   The `COPY` command does not copy data from or to mirror segment instances and segment data files.

-:   The keywords `STDIN` and `STDOUT` are not supported with `ON SEGMENT`.
+:   The keywords `STDIN` and `STDOUT` are not supported with `ON_SEGMENT`.

 :   The `<SEG_DATA_DIR>` and `<SEGID>` string literals are used to specify an absolute path and file name with the following syntax:

     ```
-    COPY <table> [TO|FROM] '<SEG_DATA_DIR>/<gpdumpname><SEGID>_<suffix>' ON SEGMENT;
+    COPY <table> [TO|FROM] '<SEG_DATA_DIR>/<gpdumpname><SEGID>_<suffix>' (ON_SEGMENT);
     ```

     <SEG\_DATA\_DIR\>
-    :   The string literal representing the absolute path of the segment instance data directory for `ON SEGMENT` copying.
+    :   The string literal representing the absolute path of the segment instance data directory for `ON_SEGMENT` copying.
 The angle brackets \(`<` and `>`\) are part of the string literal used to specify the path. `COPY` replaces the string literal with the segment path\(s\) when `COPY` is run.
 An absolute path can be used in place of the `<SEG_DATA_DIR>` string literal.

     <SEGID\>
-    :   The string literal representing the content ID number of the segment instance to be copied when copying `ON SEGMENT`. `<SEGID>` is a required part of the file name when `ON SEGMENT` is specified.
+    :   The string literal representing the content ID number of the segment instance to be copied when copying `ON_SEGMENT`. `<SEGID>` is a required part of the file name when `ON_SEGMENT` is specified.
 The angle brackets are part of the string literal used to specify the file name.
     :   With `COPY TO`, the string literal is replaced by the content ID of the segment instance when the `COPY` command is run.
     :   With `COPY FROM`, specify the segment instance content ID in the name of the file and place that file on the segment instance host.
 There must be a file for each primary segment instance on each host.
 When the `COPY FROM` command is run, the data is copied from the file to the segment instance.

 :   When the `PROGRAM command` clause is specified, the `<SEGID>` string literal is required in the command, the `<SEG_DATA_DIR>` string literal is optional.
 See [Examples](#section11).

-:   For a `COPY FROM...ON SEGMENT` command, the table distribution policy is checked when data is copied into the table.
+:   For a `COPY FROM...(ON_SEGMENT)` command, the table distribution policy is checked when data is copied into the table.
 By default, an error is returned if a data row violates the table distribution policy.
 You can deactivate the distribution policy check with the server configuration parameter `gp_enable_segment_copy_checking`.
 See [Notes](#section6).

 NEWLINE
 :   Specifies the newline used in your data files — `LF` \(Line feed, 0x0A\), `CR` \(Carriage return, 0x0D\), or `CRLF` \(Carriage return plus line feed, 0x0D 0x0A\).
 If not specified, a Greenplum Database segment will detect the newline type by looking at the first row of data it receives and using the first newline type encountered.